spf13/viper/README.md

 Viper does the following for you:

-1. Find, load, and unmarshal a configuration file in JSON, TOML, YAML, HCL, envfile or Java properties formats.
+1. Find, load, and unmarshal a configuration file in JSON, TOML, YAML, HCL, INI, envfile or Java properties formats.
 2. Provide a mechanism to set default values for your different configuration options.
 3. Provide a mechanism to set override values for options specified through command line flags.
 4. Provide an alias system to easily rename parameters without breaking existing code.
 5. Make it easy to tell the difference between when a user has provided a command line or config file which is the same as the default.

 Viper uses the following precedence order.
 Each item takes precedence over the item below it:

- * explicit call to Set
+ * explicit call to `Set`
  * flag
  * env
  * config
  * key/value store
  * default

-Viper configuration keys are case insensitive.
+**Important:** Viper configuration keys are case insensitive.
+There are ongoing discussions about making that optional.

 ## Putting Values into Viper

 ### Establishing Defaults

 A good configuration system will support default values.
-A default value is not required for a key, but it’s useful in the event that a key hasn’t been set via config file, environment variable, remote configuration or flag.
+A default value is not required for a key, but it’s useful in the event that a key hasn't been set via config file, environment variable, remote configuration or flag.

 Examples: